-An Object-relational Data Model is a combination of Object-oriented database model and Relational database model.
-It supports classes, objects, inheritance, etc. like Object-oriented model and even supports data types, tabular structures, etc. as Relational database model.
+An Object-relational Data Model is a combination of an Object-oriented database model and a Relational database model.
+It supports classes, objects, inheritance, etc. like the Object-oriented model and even supports data types, tabular structures, etc. like the Relational database model.
 This model enables designers to incorporate the functions into a table structure.

 The advantages of Data Modeling are as follows.

 The disadvantages of Data Modeling are as follows: